1. Home

 You know that your role in making sure your home and possessions are safe is important.
 Your role in making sure your personal information is protected is just as important.

 In order for us to ensure that you are the only one accessing your accounts, we need a unique way of knowing that it's you.
-Your Personal Access Code (PAC) - helps us make sure that you are the only one who can access your accounts.
+Your password helps us make sure that you are the only one who can access your accounts.

-It is your responsibility to ensure that your PAC for your online banking is protected.
-Follow the security practices below to keep your PAC protected.
+It is your responsibility to ensure that your password for your online banking is protected.
+Follow the security practices below to keep your password protected.

-• Select a PAC that is easy for you to remember but difficult for others to guess.
+• Select a password that is easy for you to remember but difficult for others to guess.

 • Do not select a part of your PIN (your ATM 'key') or another password.

-• Keep your PAC confidential and do not share it with anyone.
+• Keep your password confidential and do not share it with anyone.

-• Do not write your PAC down or store it in a file on your computer.
+• Do not write your password down or store it in a file on your computer.

-• Never disclose your PAC in a voicemail, email or over the telephone.
+• Never disclose your password in a voicemail, email or over the telephone.

-• Ensure no one observes you typing in your PAC.
+• Ensure no one observes you typing in your password.

-• Change your PAC on a regular basis.
+• Change your password on a regular basis.
 We suggest every 90-120 days.
-Changing your PAC is easy and convenient.
+Changing your password is easy and convenient.
 Simply log on to your online banking and select 'My Profile' and follow the directions provided.

 Protecting your computer